Batgirl: Year One: Cave Dwellers

 Barbara leaps off the skyscraper and her rope snaps mid-descent.
 Robin swoops in to catch her, admitting that Batman cut her rope with a batarang since the rope she was using would have sliced her hands off or dislocated her arms once it went taut.
 Incensed, Barbara tries to attack Batman but is knocked out with sleeping gas.

 Barbara wakes up in the Batcave and Robin gives her a tour.
 After successfully completing an elaborate combat simulation, Barbara tell them she is as capable as them.
-When Batman asks about her motivation, she is unable to give a clear answer- except that she simply can and believes Gotham needs all the help it can get.
+When Batman asks about her motivation, she is unable to give a clear answer - except that she simply can and believes Gotham needs all the help it can get.
 Unimpressed, Batman has Robin knock her out once more with sleeping gas.

 Barbara wakes in front of her house without her cowl on.
 She realizes this means that they know who she is and frets they might tell her father.
 Later, Barbara receives a package from Robin containing crime fighting equipment, including the correct rope for swinging off buildings and a note assuring her Batman will come around.

 Moth to a Flame

-Rejected by Gotham’s underworld and his own henchmen as a laughing stock, Killer Moth is approached by pyromaniac Garfield Lynns.
-Looking for an outlet for his sadistic tendencies, Lynns offer to help Killer Moth exact revenge on Batgirl and form a criminal partnership.
+Rejected by Gotham's underworld and his own henchmen as a laughing stock, Killer Moth is approached by pyromaniac Garfield Lynns.
+Looking for an outlet for his sadistic tendencies, Lynns offers to help Killer Moth exact revenge on Batgirl and form a criminal partnership.
 Lynns adopts the persona of "Firefly", complete with a flamethrower.
 The duo’s first act is intimidating Bressi into hiring them.

 Bird of Prey

 Bressi attempts to frame Firefly and Killer Moth by sending two henchmen to abduct Captain Gordon while wearing Killer Moth and Firefly costumes, and they shoot Officer Bard in the process.
 As they take Gordon to a secluded greenhouse to kill him, Bressi calls the real Killer Moth and Firefly to the location, and then alerts the police.

 While investigating her father's abduction, Barbara bumps into Black Canary who also wants to save him.
-Believing Batgirl to be an ‘official’ associate of Batman, Canary offers to go to the greenhouse with her.
+Believing Batgirl to be an 'official' associate of Batman, Canary offers to go to the greenhouse with her.

-The pair arrive at the greenhouse and Bressi’s henchmen take Gordon and flee.
+The pair arrive at the greenhouse and Bressi's henchmen take Gordon and flee.
 On the way to the greenhouse, the real Killer Moth and Firefly spot their impersonators being chased by Black Canary and Batgirl.
-The imposters lead everyone to Bressi’s home, where the real Killer Moth and Firefly ambush them.
+The imposters lead everyone to Bressi's home, where the real Killer Moth and Firefly ambush them.